 This exhibition is centered around the work of the most famous Vernacular artist from the Southeast, Thornton Dial, Sr., an artist who is considered one of the most creative geniuses of his time and whose work has shattered the art world’s notion of “folk” and “outsider” art.
 The artists included in this exhibition were chosen as exemplars of Vernacular art; their idiosyncratic work is often created using found materials, of a style purely their own, and is often expressive of symbolism from the artists’ immediate regional American cultures and more distant African cultural roots.

 In November 2014, the Metropolitan Museum of Art announced a major gift of 20th-century works by many of the same artists in the Gadsden Arts Collection, including 10 pieces by Thornton Dial, Sr.

 Vernacular Art from the Gadsden Arts Center & Museum Permanent Collection is an invaluable national caliber cultural opportunity, featuring cutting edge art world subject matter, and with only 200 linear feet and a low rental fee, this exhibition is suitable for any museum’s space and budget.
-Download the specifics sheet here, the Catalog here, and the Teacher's Guide here, and if you are interested in receiving more information about this exhibition, please contact our Curator, Angie Barry, (850) 627-5021.
+If you are interested in receiving more information about this exhibition, please contact our Curator, Angie Barry, (850) 627-5021.